 Vegan Guide to The Maldives

-Updated August 2022
+Updated August 2024

 Our vegan guide to the Maldives remains #1 on Google when searching ‘vegan Maldives’ and has been a very helpful resource for many vegan luxury travel lovers since it was first published in 2014.
-The good news is that we spent June and July 2022 back in the Maldives, so we have now added the updates and new additions from this trip which we’ve listed first in our vegan guide to the Maldives.

-Ah the Maldives!
-Possibly one of the most beautiful places on earth with crystal clear waters, wildlife, white sand beaches and sunsets to die for.
-Heading to the Maldives is often a trip of a lifetime, perhaps for your honeymoon or to celebrate something special, or maybe just for an indulgent trip to paradise.
+We spent August 2024 back in the Maldives, and have now added the updates and new additions from this trip.
+The Maldives is possibly one of the most beautiful places on earth with crystal clear waters, wildlife, white sand beaches and sunsets to die for.
+A trip to the Maldives is often a trip of a lifetime, perhaps for your honeymoon or to celebrate something special, or maybe just for an indulgent trip to paradise.
 But no amount of luxury or paradise beaches will do if your resort doesn’t cater well for vegans.

-Our vegan guide to the Maldives highlights a selection of resorts that we’ve tried and tested and can confirm are suitable for those of us that enjoy being vegan (and a bit of luxury in paradise).
+Our Vegan Guide to the Maldives highlights a selection of resorts that we’ve tried and tested and can confirm are suitable for those of us that enjoy being vegan (served with a generous slice of luxury in paradise).
 Over the years we’ve been visiting, the Maldives has certainly embraced the growth in vegan travel with veggie restaurants, vegan menus and even vegan restaurants now being available if you choose wisely.
-If you decide to book a vegan luxury escape to the Maldives (or anywhere else for that matter) it’s best to contact them in advance to tell them you are vegan.
+If you decide to book a vegan luxury escape to the Maldives (or anywhere else for that matter) it’s best to contact the resort in advance to tell them you are vegan.
 We’ve found that it’s useful to give people as much time as possible to prepare and make any special adjustments needed before you arrive in your tropical paradise.

-Vegan Friendly Luxury Resorts in the Maldives
+Vegan Friendly Luxury Resorts in the Maldives – tried and tested 2024

 Amilla Maldives